MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/how-dpm-protects-data.md

 - A database of an instance of SQL Server or server cluster

 > [!NOTE]
-> DPM does not protect data stored in USB drives.
+> DPM doesn't protect data stored in USB drives.

 ### The file data synchronization process